 Over the past 10+ years of budgeting, I’ve coaching dozens of people, written HUNDREDS of articles on how to manage your money, and help thousands of people get on a budget.
-I want to share with you exactly how to create a budget that WORKS, so you can enjoy your OWN financial freedom.
+I want to share with you exactly how to make a budget that WORKS, so you can enjoy your OWN financial freedom.

 STEP 1.
 START WITH WHY

 Fact – You will NEVER stick to a budget if you don’t care.

 Before we jump into the numbers, you need to know WHY you are here.
 Why are you reading a guide on budgeting?